VanOvermeire/rusty-cdk/README.md

 - _"Where can I find examples of how to use this project?"_
   - Examples can be found in the `examples` dir
-  - The snapshot tests in the `cloud-infra` dir also provide some usage examples
+  - The snapshot tests in the `rusty-cdk` dir also provide some usage examples
 - _"I can't find field X of resource Y. And I would like to use resource Z, which is currently not supported"_
   - Check whether it's a legacy field (like `maxTTL` in `DefaultCacheBehavior`).
 If so, I may not have added it, since there's a newer, recommended, alternative.
   - If it's not a legacy field, I may not have gotten around to adding it yet.
 I've focussed on the properties that I think are most commonly used/useful.
 You can always open an issue, or add it yourself.